Conversation is where work happens.

-Conversational competence is the ability to communicate accurately, appropriately, and effectively across formats, contexts, and relationships.
+Conversational Competence™ is the ability to communicate accurately, appropriately, and effectively across formats, contexts, and relationships.

-They are rarely taught how to communicate well in the moment when the stakes are real.
+Professionals are rarely taught how to communicate well in the moment, when the stakes are real.
+Conversational Competence™ closes that gap.

 Many performance problems are not talent problems.
 They are conversation problems.